-The rules for federal health care programs are complicated.
-It is no surprise that sometimes home health providers and business owners become overwhelmed in their attempts to deal with difficult and constantly changing regulations.
-Occasionally, these business owners find themselves in the middle of a government investigation.
+The rules for federal healthcare programs are complex.
+Home health providers and business owners can become overwhelmed in attempts to deal with difficult and changing regulations.
+Business owners may then find themselves in the middle of a government investigation.
 These are common reasons for investigations:

 - Overly Complicated Rules